ben1605/Soccer-match-outcome-prediction/Final Project.md

 ![enter image description here](https://lh3.googleusercontent.com/-KzBrekgpQ1E/WiRli5jHRJI/AAAAAAAABhI/KVkPJtXa92I2dGAEeimmSPatoEMbPKuQgCLcBGAs/s800/Screen+Shot+2017-12-03+at+3.58.19+PM.png "Screen Shot 2017-12-03 at 3.58.19 PM.png")

-where x1 is home team overall rating, x2 is away team overall rating, x3 is betting odds, x4 and x5 are home team’s number of defenders and forwards, x6 and x7 are away team’s number of defenders and forwards, x8 and x9 are home team and away team’s player rating variance, x10 and x11 are the winning rate and losing rate of the home team according to the historical head to head record.
+where x1 is home team's overall rating, x2 is away team's overall rating, x3 is the betting odds, x4 and x5 are home team’s number of defenders and forwards, x6 and x7 are away team’s number of defenders and forwards, x8 and x9 are home team and away team’s player rating variance, x10 and x11 are the winning rate and losing rate of the home team according to the historical head to head record.

 According to the p value, the first 3 coefficients are statistically significant.
 This is as expected.
-Besides home team’s number of defenders, the team’s formation does not seem to be very important. for the player’s rating variance x8 and x9, it is surprising that a higher variance actually contributes to the team’s match performance, it is opposite to what we hypothesized.
+Besides home team’s number of defenders, the team’s formation does not seem to be very important.
+For the player’s rating variance x8 and x9, it is surprising that a higher variance actually contributes to the team’s match performance, which is opposite to what we hypothesized.
 It is also surprising that the historical head to head record is insignificant.
 One possible cause might be that the available data is not big enough for our regression to be meaningful.

-One thing to notice about linear regression is that although some of the features might seem to be insignificant, it does not mean that the features are useless.
-It might be because that the features and the matches results do not have a linear relationship.
+One thing to notice about linear regression is that although sbyome of the features might seem to be insignificant, it does not mean that the features are useless.
+It might be caused by that the features and the matches results do not have a linear relationship.
 Later, we will apply a nonlinear model to see if we can make a better prediction.

 ### 3.2 Multiclass Classification (Binary Encoding)
 In our problem, the outcome space has three classes, which are {1,-0,-1}.
 We decided to encode 1 as [1,-1], 0 as [-1,-1], and -1 as [-1,1].
-Therefore, we transform our output space into the following:
+Therefore, we transformed our output space into the following:

 ![enter image description here](https://lh3.googleusercontent.com/-gIcCQu3nQUA/WiSFIGO2WpI/AAAAAAAABjA/BxGfkjPW5ywQSYqjxC45ZDIqAv-HtY4bgCLcBGAs/s200/Picture2.png "Picture2.png")

-Essentially, we transform our multiclass classification problem into two binary classification problems.
-The first column of phi y can be interpreted as: 1 if home team wins, -1 if home team does not win.
-The second column of phi y can be interpreted as: 1 if home team loses, -1 if home team does not loses.
+Essentially, we transformed our multiclass classification problem into two binary classification problems.
+The first column of psi y can be interpreted as: 1 if home team wins, -1 if home team does not win.
+The second column of phi y can be interpreted as: 1 if home team loses, -1 if home team does not lose.
 This interpretation can be visualized as the following graph:
 ![enter image description here](https://lh3.googleusercontent.com/-PYNTEALFDwg/WiR2hWI-NyI/AAAAAAAABh4/1VKRPNh44poH7xYNCKKzsUvEXZyhribKACLcBGAs/s800/scatter.png "scatter.png")

 In this graph, the x column represents the overall score of the home team and the y column represents the overall score of the away team.
 As we expected, the winning points are more towards the bottom right of the graph, the losing points are more towards the top left, and the drawing points are in the middle.
 The two lines represent the solutions to our problem.
 The bottom right line solves the first column of psi y and the top left line solves the second column of psi y.

-We applied the following 3 different algorithms to solve for the two straight lines.(On a higher dimension with all other features involve) Since our data is sorted by date, we make the first 80% data our training set and the last 20% our prediction set.
+We applied the following 3 different algorithms to solve for the two straight lines.(On a higher dimension with all other features involved) Since our data is sorted by date, we made the first 80% data to be our training set and the last 20% to be our prediction set.

 One problem with encoding is that if our final prediction turn out to be [1,1], it does not have a meaningful representation.
 We decided to assign them to draw because those nonsense region is still in the middle of the graph.